marinsantiago/BOBgmms/README.md

 }
 ```

+## Disclaimer

+The software is provided "as is", without warranty of any kind, express or implied,
+including but not limited to the warranties of merchantability, fitness for a particular
+purpose and noninfringement.
+In no event shall the authors or copyright holders be liable
+for any claim, damages, or other liability, whether in an action of contract,
+tort or otherwise, arising from, out of, or in connection with the software or the use
+or other dealings in the software.

 ## <a name="refs"></a> References

 Marin, S., Loong, B., and Westveld, A. H. (2026), "BOB: Bayesian optimized bootstrap for approximate posterior sampling in Gaussian mixture models." *Statistics and Computing*, **36**, 14. [doi:10.1080/10618600.2025.2572327](https://doi.org/10.1007/s11222-025-10763-y)